-I am a PhD student at the University of Chicago studying Computer Science.
+I am a PhD student and CDAC Fellow at the University of Chicago studying Computer Science.
 I work with Prof. Pedro Lopes in the Human Computer Integration Lab and am broadly interested in Human-Computer Interaction (HCI), with focus on creating novel interaction through haptics for new user experiences.
 Grounded by a background in mechanical engineering, I like to operate at the intersection of HCI and materials science to unlock new interaction possibilities.
 Check out my recent work on smart fluids that transition between liquid and solid behavior for providing haptic feedback!

 Previously, I worked with Prof. Jeong-Hoi Koo at Miami University, where I studied smart fluids for haptic feedback as a Research Fellow for NASA and the Ohio Space Grant Consortium.
-I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the Smart Systems and Structures Lab.
+Additionally, I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the Smart Systems and Structures Lab.